-April 17 (Reuters) - Highlights for U.S. President Donald Trump's administration on Monday: NORTH KOREA Vice President Mike Pence puts North Korea on notice, warning that recent U.S. strikes in Syria and Afghanistan showed that Trump's resolve should not be tested.
+April 18 (Reuters) - Highlights for U.S. President Donald Trump's administration on Tuesday: NORTH KOREA Vice President Mike Pence reassures Japan of U.S. commitment to reining in North Korea's nuclear and missile ambitions, after warning that U.S. strikes in Syria and Afghanistan show the strength of its resolve.

-North Korea will continue to test missiles regularly and any military action against it by the United States will prompt "all-out war," a senior North Korean official tells the BBC.
+North Korea will continue to test missiles regularly and any military action against it by the United States would prompt "all-out war," a senior North Korean official tells the BBC.

-(Compiled by Jonathan Oatis and Bill Trott; Editing by Diane Craft and Lisa Shumaker)
+(Compiled by Jonathan Oatis and Bill Trott; editing by Grant McCool and G Crosse)